epsil/spotgen/README.md

 Note that Spotify's authentication service requires the web version to be hosted at a whitelisted address.
 This is the reason for running `http-server` at port 9000 (merely opening `index.html` in a browser will not work).

-For more information about authentication, see the [Spotify Web API](http://developer.spotify.com/web-api/authorization-guide/#implicit-grant-flow) documentation.
+For more information about authentication, see the [developer documentation](https://epsil.github.io/spotgen/doc/SpotifyAuthenticator.html), as well as the official [Spotify Web API documentation](http://developer.spotify.com/web-api/authorization-guide/#implicit-grant-flow).

 Library
 -------

-The generator is also available as a library, so it can be utilized by another project.
-To install it into the project's `node_modules/` folder:
+The generator is also available as a library, which can be utilized by another project.
+To install it in the project's `node_modules/` folder:

     npm install --save spotgen